pvah88/BackToDNA/README.md

 Your nucleotide database: database.fa

-Your amino sequences as: query.fa
+Your amino acid alignment as: query.fa

 2b) If you have multiple database files that results in multiple blast outputs, in one directory:

 Save each blast result corresponding to its nucleotide file name. ie: If nucleotide file is nucleotide1.fa , save your result from blasting against this database as nucleotide1.out

 Save your amino sequence alignment query as: query.fa

+3) Usage: If the directory where you save your amino acid alignment, nucleotide database and blast out is yourdirectory, then
+Command: ./backtodna -outdir $yourdirectory -query $yourdirectory/query.fa > backtodna.fa

 ## Test
 ## License